arcticfulmar/islensk-sagnord/QUICKSTART.md

 ✅ Collapsible tense sections
 ✅ Random practice mode
 ✅ Clean, flat design with bold colors
-✅ No database required - JSON file-based
+✅ No database or backend server required - all data bundled in the React app

 ## Troubleshooting

-**Port already in use:**
-- Server uses port 3001, client uses port 3000
-- Change ports in `server/index.js` and `client/package.json` if needed

 **Dependencies not found:**
-- Run `npm run install-all` from the root directory
+- Run `npm install` from the root directory

 **Verb not showing:**
-- Check JSON file syntax in `server/data/`
+- Check JSON file syntax in `client/src/data/sagnord/`
+- Ensure the verb is imported and added to the `verbDataMap` in `verbService.js`
-- Restart the server after adding new verbs
+- Restart the development server